Kittysplit/kittysplit-blog/_posts/2015-07-13-webapp-vs-native-app.md

 title: Webapp vs native app
 ---

 App or no app?
-That’s a question that is regularly posed here at Kittysplit Towers.
+That’s a question that is regularly posed here at [Kittysplit Towers](https://kittysplit.com).
 Surely the answer is app!
 Right?

 ![Empty app icon]({{ site.baseurl }}/images/2015-07-app-icon.jpg)

 We’re actually pretty sure that many of our competitors (some long dead) sealed their fate by deciding they needed an app.
 Once you have a good-enough webapp, the advantages of an additional native app are not that great.
 Let’s dive in.

 # The case for having an app
+What are the advantages of having a native app?

 ## Exhibit one: mobile users
 Almost half (49%) of Kittysplit users are on mobile devices, and this percentage will continue to creep upwards.
-If these users are on smartphones, give them an app!
+If these users are on smartphones, surely we should give them an app!

 ## Exhibit two: offline access
 People sometimes go to places with no wifi access (which we would never recommend) where they incur costs that need splitting.
 With an app, they could enter the expenses in offline mode and then things could sync up once they got back online.